Review: Wireless headsets from Logitech, Audio-Technica, SteelSeries, HyperX and more – TechCrunch

 With the amount of time you’re spending at home these days, you deserve a better headset.
 A wireless one that works with your computer and maybe your console as well, with a mic for calls and great sound for games and movies.
 Fortunately there are a lot to choose from, and I’ve tested out your best options.

 I asked the leading audio and peripheral companies to send over their flagship wireless headset, with prices ranging from about $100 to $250.
-Beyond this price range returns diminish swiftly, but right now that’s the sweet spot for comfort, sound, and usability.
+Beyond this price range returns diminish swiftly, but right now that’s the sweet spot for comfort, sound and usability.

 For years I’ve avoided wireless headsets because there were too many compromises, but I’m pleased to say that the latency has been eliminated and battery life in the ones I reviewed is uniformly excellent.
 (NB: If the wireless version feels too expensive, you can often get wired ones for $50-100 less.)